-In almost all the work we have seen regarding film theory and the semiotics of film, there has been an emphasize placed on the role of a films set of frames.
+In almost all the work we have seen regarding film theory and the semiotics of film, there has been an emphasize placed on the role of the films frame.
 Christian Metz brought to light the idea that a films individual frames are a part of a sequence or system, which he called syntagma's, where each frame is considered to be a sign that conveys meaning.
-Metz also showed that the frames within a syntagma provide meaning to the whole system, not just to the individual elements, and the absence of one frame will manipulate the overall meaning produced by the sequence.
-This is because meaning within the system, similar to natural language for Ferdinand de Saussure and art for Susanne Langer, is derived through discourse, difference, and relations to the rest of the signs within the system.
+Metz also showed that the frames within a syntagma provide meaning to the whole system, not just to the individual elements within, and the absence of one frame will manipulate the overall meaning produced.
+This is because meaning within the system, similar to natural language for Ferdinand de Saussure and art for Susanne Langer, is derived through discourse and relations to the rest of the signs in the system.
 "The frame therefore forms a set which has a great number of parts, that is of elements, which themselves form subsets.
 It can be broken down...
-This is why Jakobson calls them object-signs, and Pasolini 'cinemes'... (cinemes would be very like phonemes, and the shot would be like a moneme)" (Deleuze, 1986).
+This is why Jakobson calls them object-signs, and Pasolini 'cinemes'...(cinemes would be very like phonemes, and the shot would be like a moneme)" (Deleuze, 1986).
 The frame of a film can be broken down and compared to the linguistical components found in natural language.
-Each frame is composed of meaningful elements, carefully crafted together in a way that develops meaning, like how the symbols of a natural language come together to form meaningful words and phrases.
-Each of the elements within a frame can be thought of as phonemes, coming together to form something meaningful.
-A frame is than composed of many elements all coming together to form one meaningful unit, similar to a morpheme, which adds meaning to the films overall system.
-With that said, an individual frame can provide mass amounts of information to the viewers, as we have already seen, but a frame can also project small amounts of very important information.
+Each frame is composed of meaningful elements, carefully crafted together in a way to develop meaning, similar to how symbols of language come together to form meaningful words and phrases.
+Each of a frames elements can be thought of as phonemes coming together to form something meaningful.
+A frame is than composed of many elements all coming together to form one meaningful morpheme, which adds meaning to the films overall system.
+With that said, an individual frame can provide mass amounts of information to the viewers, as we have already seen, but a frame can also project small amounts of very specific information.
 "If the frame has an analogue, it is to be found in an information system rather than a linguistics one.
 The elements are the data, which are sometimes very numerous, sometimes of limited number.
 The frame is therefore inseparable from two tendencies: towards saturation or towards rarefaction."
 (Deleuze, 1986).
-Some frames are constructed to project only a few meaningful elements, that does not mean the information is less important, it could actually imply the opposite, quantity does not equate to quality.
+Some frames are constructed to project only a few meaningful elements, that doesn't mean the information is less important, it is actually the opposite, quantity does not equate to quality.